Satkrit4/BlockchainPublicKeyDistrSys/README.md

 ## Conclusion

-This project demonstrates how blockchain technology can be utilized for secure key management.
+This project demonstrates how blockchain technology can be utilized for secure Public key management.
 By using Ethereum smart contracts, we ensure decentralized, transparent, and tamper-proof key operations.
 The integration of React for the frontend makes the system accessible and user-friendly.

 ## References
 - [Ethereum Documentation](https://ethereum.org/en/developers/docs/)